epistemetrica/PIERS-Data-Project/README.md

 ### Transforms

 Data transformations are limited here to casting dtypes for efficient storage, dropping duplicates, and giving columns pythonic names.
-Note: columns containing lists are left as string dtypes, as neighther Pandas nor Polars/Dask seem to have efficient means of handling list columns other than lists of ints.
+Note: columns containing lists are left as string dtypes, as neighther Pandas nor Polars/Dask seem to have efficient means of inspecting duplicates in list columns other than lists of ints.
+Since each carrier issues their own unique Bill of Lading identifiers, a 'bol_id' column is created combining the carrier SCAC codes with the issued BoL number.
+As can been seen in the exploratory analysis section, there are still many duplicated bol_ids in the database.

 ### Data Files